huanlin/ai-prompts-for-it/prompt-template.md

 - Any specific tips for using this prompt effectively
 - Common variations or modifications
 - What to do if results aren't satisfactory

-## Version History

-- v1.0 - Initial version
-- [Add version notes as you improve the prompt]